Every pilot wants to be on the glide path and have a perfect landing.

 Likewise, every flight instructor teaches differently.
-If your flight instructor taught a set of altitudes for flying that worked for you, why do you need to change it?
+If your flight instructor led a set of altitudes for flying that worked for you, why do you need to change it?

-In time, a private pilot will have his technique to make a perfect landing as long as he can maintain the glideslope on the final approach.
+In time, a private pilot will have the technique to make a perfect landing as long as he can maintain the glideslope on the final approach.

 Therefore keep practicing, and you will have better landings.